 Scroll down for a downloadable PDF of this tutorial.

-Would you like to draw an adorable anime dog?
-This easy, step-by-step chibi cartoon drawing tutorial can show you how.
+This easy, step-by-step anime drawing tutorial can show you how.
 All you will need is a pencil, an eraser, and a sheet of paper.

 Click HERE to save the tutorial to Pinterest!

 Anime Dog Drawing Tutorial - Easy & Fun Printable Pages

 Join now and get immediate access to thousands of printable drawing instruction and practice pages!